 Step 9: Code & Blynk Widgets

 You can download the code from GitHub here.
+The latest version saves the running totals for cost and operating time to EEPROM (useful if you have a power cut, for example).
 I think the polite descriptor is hobby code.
 I've commented it fairly extensively so it probably doesn't need any more elaboration.

 Almost certainly you will want to modify this to a greater or lesser extent - especially the washer cycle elements which are fairly tailored to my machine.
 And you'll need your own Blynk tokens.